Muyuan Foodstuff Co Ltd

 Biogas generation and organic fertilisers from animal waste

-The company has adopted anaerobic fermentation technology to dispose of pig manure and treatment of production wastewater.
+The company has adopted anaerobic fermentation technology for disposal of pig manure and treatment of production wastewater.
 The biogas produced is used for electricity generation and farm operation, the biogas slurry is applied to crop fields, and pig manure and biogas residues are composted and fermented after solid-liquid separation to produce organic fertilisers.
+The company offers application advice to farmers based on soil sampling to avoid over-application and pollution.

 Target-setting for water quality